-While simple in theory, this sloped tunnel required rigorous design for a shoring system, steel bridge, and a concrete tunnel structure to support the new travellator.
+While simple in theory, the sloped tunnel required rigorous design for a shoring system, steel bridge and concrete tunnel structure to support the new travelator.
 These elements were particularly vital during the excavation and construction period to protect not only the delicate buildings in question, but also the existing ancillary heritage structures.
 The site was stabilised by an underpinning permanent jack system to retain foundations of the unstable site.
-Maintaining access during construction was also a key consideration, with the team electing to utilise a steel bridge and staging ensuring at least one side of the road was always open.
+Maintaining access during construction was also a key consideration, with the team electing to utilise a steel bridge and staging, ensuring at least one side of the road was open for use at all times.

-The team were thrilled to work with Mainland Civil as well as with Mirvac on this project and look forward to more unique design opportunities in the future.
-The travelator now sits seamlessly within the revitalised precinct used daily by workers within the commercial business district and guests to the retail and food precinct.
+The travelator now sits seamlessly within the revitalised precinct and is used daily by workers within the commercial business district and guests to the retail and food precinct.